ham-radio-software/D-Rats/README.md

 D-rats is currently hosted on github.com as a git repository.

-See the https://github.com/wb8tyw/D-Rats for the most current procedures for submitting PRs.
+See the <https://github.com/wb8tyw/D-Rats> for the most current procedures for submitting Pull Requests.

 ### Build for INSTALL ON LINUX and MSYS2 and others